Ted Dimbero is cofounder and chief customer officer of Zyme.

-There are lots of different use cases for data, but if you take it in its raw form without cleaning it and validating it and enriching it, it won’t make any sense.
+There are lots of different use cases for data, but if you take it in its raw form without cleaning it, validating it, and enriching it, it won’t make any sense.
 It’s a matter of making sense out of lots of disparate information and using it to drive the channel.

-People may be getting the data, and maybe it’s coming in quarterly or monthly or weekly, but it’s difficult to make sense of with what you know about your organization and what you need in your system.
+People may be getting the data, and maybe it’s coming in quarterly, monthly, or weekly, but it’s difficult to make sense of what you know about your organization and what you need in your system.

 If you can’t interpret the data, it’s a mound of information that, while interesting, is not helping you.
 It’s all about making sure you’re getting the right information to drive the downstream business processes.

-CRM Buyer: What is the relationship between channel data management, and CRM and marketing?
+What is the relationship between channel data management, CRM, and marketing?

 What some of the leading companies are doing is designing smart or dynamic campaigns that are more focused.
 They’re able to say, “I have this pocket of inventory in this one location, and I can run a more intelligent campaign in this place and get rid of the inventory and do more of a pointed campaign.”